ahungry/awesome-janet/README.md

 ### Frontend/JS

+- [janet-js](https://github.com/staab/janet-js) A compiler written in janet, to compile (a subset of) janet to javascript.
-- [janetscript](https://github.com/ahungry/janetscript) Janet to JS Transpiler
+- [Ahungry's Janet to JS Transpiler](https://github.com/ahungry/ahungry-janet-to-js) Janet to JS Transpiler

 ### Server